Elwetritsch: Creation of the actual Elwedritsch

 The custom of the Elwedritsche hunt, which has probably also been known since the 17th century, has its roots in the so-called “Trotterkopf” spell (“Druddekopp-Schpruch”).
 This is an old magical incantation that was intended to help banish druids (witches).
 It originates from the tradition of praying for health, which was called “Braucherei” in the southern regions of Germany.
 Words, herbs and objects (often ropes) were used to treat the sick and perform protective acts.
 In the Trotterkopf spell, the demon was assigned tasks that would take him a long time and take him to distant lands.
 In the end, he was faced with almost unsolvable tasks and thus banished, at least for a longer period of time.
 Unsolvable tasks are also assigned during the Elwedritsche hunt.
 An ignorant person, equipped with a sack and lantern, is supposed to stand in a clearing and catch Elwedritsche, which do not exist.
 In this way, those unfamiliar with the custom are also banished - at least for a longer period of time.
 The hunt represents a reversal of the power situation, as it were: Whereas before it was the Albdrude that haunted you during the night, the Elwedritsch is now hunted by humans.
 Through all the mechanisms described - naming, shaping, miniaturization plus hunting - the primal fear of the absolute loss of control during sleep is banished.
 The end result is a gain in control, which contributes to an improvement in people's lives.

+Psychological-memetic approach

+The derivation of the origin of the Elwedritsche follows Michael Werner's psychological-memetic thesis, which has been developed between 2020 and 2025.
+This approach explains the mythical creature as a cultural pattern that arises from neurological phenomena such as sleep paralysis and evolves memetically.

+Psychologically, the transformation of the sleep demon into the Elwetritsch can be described using the “HADD-CCT-BVT” model developed by Michael Werner as part of his psychological-memetic explanatory approach: Sleep paralysis causes hallucinations of threatening presences (e.g., nightmare demons such as Drude), which the brain demonizes through agent detection — the “Hyperactive Agency Detection Device” (HADD).
+The “Compensatory Control Theory” (CCT) explains why people develop defense mechanisms such as symbols and rituals to banish the demon.
+These fears are processed culturally, transformed into memes over generations, and diminished from dark demons to cute Palatinate mythical creatures that are banished to the forest.
+The “Benign Violation Theory” (BVT) makes it clear why, when the demon is miniaturized into Elwetritsch, a humorous variant prevails and humor dispels fear in this way.
+In the context of a fun Elwetritsche hunt, you can even hunt the resulting mythical creature, which represents a reversal of power.
+The demon has become prey.

+Development and function: The memetic process transforms fear into humor, creates identity through hunting rituals, and strengthens communities.
+Michael Werner distinguishes this from pseudoscientific “tritschology” and bases it on neurological, linguistic, and cultural-historical evidence from 30 years of research among the Pennsylvania Germans—descendants of predominantly Palatinate emigrants—in the USA.